 Friday the Thirteenth comes early this year.
 Does the day bid luck or doom, really?
 I say it depends on one’s past experiences of such days.
-For me it’s been normal, like any other Fri-yay although in my mind there’s this exchange between my ego- don’t go out! it’s the thirteenth! you might slight and hurt your ankle! to which my id goes, you kidding me? shall I rot then?
-I’ve mostly sided with practical.
+For me it’s been normal, like any other Fri-yay although in my mind there’s this exchange between my ego- don’t … Continue reading Friday the 13th musings on faith

 Traditionally, the inherently patriarchal Buddhist monastic system has nuns performing only the most meanial of domestic tasks, while the monks can lead prayers and occupy powerful positions.
 Nuns are perceived as inferior to monks and usually spend their time working in the kitchens and gardens of Buddhist monasteries…the Gyalwang Drukpa took things even further in 2008, when he introduced kung fu to the nunnery, after seeing nuns from Vietnam receiving combat training that was previously used by Viet Cong guerrillas.

 I did wear bloomers in college, for PE.
 We were the last batch subject to that dress code.
-Made to distort the female’s figure from waist down it served as a kind of chastity belt which kept us from being ogled at when we’re out on campus stretching, bending, and the like.
-We didn’t like it, it made us feel like we were our grandmothers, but that was the rule.
-A rule that we could live with.
+Made to distort the female’s figure from waist down it served as a kind of chastity belt which kept us from being ogled at when we’re … Continue reading On the burkini controversy

 In a training with young LGBTQCIs, the scarcity of historical records on the babaylan was cited as an example of the silencing of Filipino LGBTs.
 I listened intently.
 It was the first time I heard about the babaylan.